 "Mental health training is a must for all workplaces and Rural Alive and Well offer a personable and caring approach to what can be distressing and confronting content.
 Their thoughtful approach to delivery does not take away from the stark reality of mental health issues, and the course content, materials and delivery has resonated within the seafood industry.
 I highly recommend formal mental health training within every workplace or industry, and Rural Alive and Well provide fantastic courses, fantastic delivery and fantastic outcomes."

 Julian Harrington CEO – Tasmanian Seafood Industry Council

 Our highly skilled and inspirational trainers work state-wide, with years of experience in mental health and suicide prevention in both industry and community sectors.

 p.s ...
-John and Darren aren't brothers, despite the misleading last namesBe our trainers!
+John and Darren aren't brothers, despite their last namesI want RAW as our trainers!

 ''It's a great course - comprehensive but not overwhelming.
 It's made me feel a lot more confident in my knowledge of mental health and also how to approach and assist someone facing difficulties with their mental health.''

 ''Instructor was brilliant as he allowed questions throughout but managed to get the conversation back on track with the course.
 Was very engaging and made it very easy to understand the information.''

 ''The instructor was a fantastic presenter, especially in keeping us engaged.
 I especially liked how he was open to our group bringing up real life examples as this helped me gain a deeper understanding of the MHFA course material.
 He was fun and allowed a good laugh, but he was also disciplined enough to keep us on track.''Sign me up!